vmware/terraform-provider-avi/website/docs/r/avi_botconfigconsolidator.html.markdown

 * `name` - (Required) The name of this consolidator.
 Field introduced in 21.1.1.
 * `description` - (Optional) Human-readable description of this consolidator.
 Field introduced in 21.1.1.
-* `script` - (Optional) Script that consolidates results from all components.
+* `script` - (Optional) Script that consolidates results from all bot decision components.
 Field introduced in 21.1.1.
-* `tenant_ref` - (Optional) The unique identifier of the tenant to which this mapping belongs.
+* `tenant_ref` - (Optional) The unique identifier of the tenant to which this consolidator belongs.
 It is a reference to an object of type tenant.
 Field introduced in 21.1.1.

 ### Timeouts